 Final Thoughts

-The biggest reason for your cat following you around the home is simply love.
+The biggest reason for your cat following you around the home is simply love and attention.
 Your cat loves you and wants to be close to you and involved with whatever it is that you’re doing.
 Cats need affection, and this may simply be their way of trying to get it.
-Most of the time, there is nothing to be concerned about, but if your cat is following you around in a skittish, fearful way, there may be something in the home causing them stress that you’ll need to address.
+Most of the time, there is nothing to be concerned about, but if your cat is following you around excessively, if that isn’t something they have previously done, or they seem skittish or fearful, there may be an underlying health issue that needs veterinary attention or something in the home is causing them stress.